ψ ENTER

 Rosemary Kennedy, painting by Vincent Xeus

-Neverland, painting detail from LIGHT\POWER: The Kennedy Women by Vincent Xeus
+Continuum, painting from LIGHT\POWER: The Kennedy Women by Vincent Xeus

 LIGHT \ POWER光 \ 象